gentee/eonza-docs/en/scripts/bash.md

 ---
 # Bash

 The **Bash** command executes the specified bash script.
 You must specify the script text, not the path to the bash file.
+The next command will be executed after the script finishes.

 %html.bash%